Okta Identity Engine release notes (Preview)

 Toggle password visibility on the Okta Sign-In page

 End users can now toggle visibility of their password on the Sign-In Widget, allowing them to check their password before they click Sign In.
 Note that passwords are visible for 30 seconds and then hidden automatically.
 See Authentication.
-See Enable delegated authentication.
+See Enable delegated authentication for LDAP.

 Email failure events in the System Log